TOP 10 REASONS HOMES DO NOT SELL

 5. Not spending the time to get the home properly prepared and staged before photos and videos

-Almost all real estate agents are simply pre-occupied with the average days their listing is on the market before it has an offer accepted (which leads to under-pricing) and are hurrying to put your property on the MLS for an earlier sale.
-So they speed up the process to get the home online.
+Almost all real estate agents are so worried about the average days their listing is on the market before it has an offer accepted, they speed up the process to get the home online.
 The majority of the time the home isn't ready to be shown or photo-ready.

 A seller only has one chance to make a first impression to buyers that have many choices to select from.